Ma-XX-oN/destructive-move/README.md

 afh::destructively_movable<X> x;
 ```

 This will define a variable `x` that is of type X which is destructively movable.
-Note that this will work for the trivial case where X is trivially destructible and will not add any overhead in that case.
+Note that this will work for the trivial case where X is trivially destructible and should not add any overhead in that case, but atm a tombstoned state is still required.
+This will be fixed later.

 ## Tombstoned State

 Without any additional code, the previous example will result in the size to be a little larger than `X` would have been on its own.
 This is because there is nothing describing an internal tombstone state or how to set it, so it must add an external Boolean to the object to flag that state.
-To specify what the internal tombstone state is and how to set it, a `destructively_movable_traits` specialisation is needed to be added.
+To specify what the internal tombstone state is and how to set it a trait can be specified inside of the class:

 ```c++
 struct X {